Skip to main content

 Blizzard can pump as much money and bodies into the Diablo as they can muster.

-The fact remains that they're up now against an elite task force, so shockingly competent in ARPG design, and so deeply enterenched in the intricacies of their own game, that no other product in the ARPG space can even hope to compete with it.
+The fact remains that they're up now against an elite task force, so well-versed in ARPG and so deeply enterenched in the intricacies of their own game, that no other product in the ARPG space can even hope to compete with it.

 GGG is now the industry giant that Blizzard so easily could have been, and purely by virtue of competence.
 It may not be apparent from a comparision of team size, net worth, or other surface-level indicators of company success.
 But compare the quality of the product being offered, and the rate at which high-value content is produced, and it's crystal clear.
-If I was an investor worth my salt, I'd be able to spot the real cash cow.
+I'd think if I was an investor worth my salt, I'd be able to spot the bigger cash cow for a long-term investment.